 When you visit local communities for cultural interaction, you will be accompanied by your guide who will make introductions and act as interpreter (where necessary).

 Will I be able to stay in touch with the outside world?

 The relatively sophisticated infrastructure of "safari Africa" will surprise many travelers.
 All urban centers are well served by terrestrial telecommunications systems, and cellular networks are well developed (service providers have roaming agreements with US carriers).

 Remote safari camps often (but not always) offer satellite-based internet connection with sufficient bandwidth for email or VoIP calling apps, but not for large data transfers - you probably won't be able to upload or stream video.
 In any event, we recommend leaving your devices turned off so that you can fully engage with the life-changing experience of safari - disconnect to reconnect!

 Isn't Africa politically unstable and dangerous?

 Africa is the world's second largest continent, and is four times the size of the USA.
 In area, Africa is larger than the USA, Europe, China, India, Argentina, and New Zealand combined.
 It is therefore extremely unfortunate that the media often treats Africa as a single cohesive entity.

-There certainly are parts of Africa (particularly central and northern Africa) that are not at all safe for travel, but it is very misleading to think of this as representative of the entire continent.
-Southern Africa is by far the most peaceful, democratic, and economically stable part of the continent, and is increasingly considered to be one of the safest destinations in the world for Western travelers by virtue of the region's geographic dislocation from global "hotspots", and the absence of religious fundamentalism.
-All five countries in the region are multi-party democracies with stable governments and strong economies.Let us help you plan your dream safari. call toll-free: 888.227.8311 or today
+There certainly are parts of Africa that are not safe for travel, but it is very misleading to think of this as representative of the entire continent.
+All the countries of "safari Africa" are peaceful, multi-party democracies, and they represent some of the healthiest and most economically developed countries on the continent.
+Furthermore, tourism is one of the top contributors to GDP and employment in all "safari Africa" countries, providing a very strong incentive for peace and stability.Let us help you plan your dream safari. call toll-free: 888.227.8311 or email us today

 | | Share